 MINORS IN BHAN

-The dance minor provides students with an opportunity to study a variety of coursework including, but not limited to, technique, composition and choreography and electives in the historical, cultural, pedagogical, and somatic areas of dance.
-Also, dance minors complete a variable credit capstone experience project.
-The Dance Minor is a joint program between the College of Health Sciences and the College of Arts and Sciences and is organized through the College of Arts and Science.
-For more information please visit the Dance Minor webpage.
+A minor in dance is available for students who have an interest in dance and want a concentration of study in this area to complement their career goals.
+The minor provides students with the opportunity to study a variety of coursework including, but not limited to, technique, composition and choreography, and elective choices in the historical, cultural, pedagogical, and somatic areas of dance.
+Additionally, dance minors complete an introductory seminar course exploring career options in dance as well as a variable credit capstone experience project at the end of the minor course of study.
+The Dance Minor is a joint program between the College of Arts & Sciences and the College of Health Sciences.

 Health & Wellness